 How can Clinical Massage help your dog?

-If your dog shows any of these signs then Clinical Massage is highly likely to help:
+If your dog shows any of the following signs, clinical massage is very likely to help:

-• Unable or struggling to get in or out of car
+• Difficulty getting in or out of the car

-• Unable or struggling to jump onto sofa or bed
+• Difficulty jumping onto the sofa or bed

 • Uneven nail wear